Tejasvi-Konakanchi/Tejasvi-Konakanchi/README.md

 ## Hi there, It's Teja here🐱

-- I'm currently working on Digital Systems and Continuous Time Linear Systems.
+- I'm currently working on Digital Electronics, and Data Structures.
-- I'm currently learning Verilog and ARM
+- I'm currently learning Verilog and C.
 - Looking for a mentor! contact me: [tejasvi.konakanchi@gmail.com](mailto:tejasvi.konakanchi@gmail.com)
 <!--
 **Tejasvi-Konakanchi/Tejasvi-Konakanchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.